 Hearing loss of 20 to 40 dB HL.
-Speech is perceived in a normal voice, but is difficult to perceive in a low or distant voice.
-Listening in noisy environments starts to be problematic.
+Normal speech can be perceived but people speaking in a low or quiet voice will be difficult to hear.
+Soft sounds cannot be heard.
+Understanding speech in noisy environments starts to be an issue.
 However, the majority of familiar sounds are still perceived.

-Hearing loss of 40 to 70 dB HL (can be type I, II or III).
-Speech is perceived if the voice is raised.
-The subject understands better if he can see the speaker.
+Hearing loss of 40 to 70 dB HL.
+Moderate sounds cannot be heard.
+Speech is perceived if the speaker raises his or her voice.
+Hearing becomes easier if the person can see the speaker.
 Some familiar sounds are still perceived.

-Hearing loss of 90 to 120 dB HL (can be of type I, II or III).
-Speech is no longer perceived at all.
+Hearing loss of 90 to 120 dB HL.
+It is not possible to hear any kind of speech and communication is impossible.
 Only very loud sounds are perceived.

 Above 120 dB HL nothing is perceived.